Introduction

 To start your bot you can compile your code into JavaScript with TypeScript using the tsc

-command or simple use ts-node.
+command or simple use tsx.

 You must specify the .js files when you initialize your client if you compile your code into JavaScript with tsc